eferrabelo1114/Puzzle-Generator/README.md

 # Word-Search-Generator
-Simplee C++ program that allows you to generate a random word search using x amount of words and then save/load solved/unsolved word searches!
+Simple C++ program that allows you to generate a random word search using x amount of words and then save/load solved/unsolved word searches!